 OSBA supports removing online education programs from the charter school statute and creating a separate section within the law for online educational programs.

 OSBA supports new and continued partnerships with community colleges, higher education, apprenticeship programs, the business community and other entities to increase educational and career opportunities for students.

-OSBA supports changes to teacher licensing laws to allow greater flexibility for individuals who do not hold a traditional teaching license to provide instruction in CTE courses.
-OSBA supports funding to ensure the long-term sustainability of new and existing CTE programs.
+OSBA supports changes to teacher licensing laws to allow greater flexibility for individuals who do not hold a traditional teaching license to provide CTE instruction.

 2.7 Post-Secondary Opportunities for High School Students

 OSBA supports increased access and opportunities for high school students to participate in post‑secondary programs and classes at minimal or no cost to the student.

 OSBA supports alignment between school districts and colleges/universities regarding the transferability of dual credits earned while students are enrolled in public high school.

 OSBA supports the creation of a dedicated source of funds to invest in “postgraduate scholar” programs that does not dilute the State School Fund.

 OSBA supports the use of assessments as tools to inform students, parents, educators and the community about where students are in their learning progression and determining needed supports for students and schools.